 Sunday 2nd September 2018

-Whether you choose the main or extended route you will be able to access areas of the Quantocks usually restricted.
-You’ll also see some of the greatest views from and of the Quantocks and be fully supported by our friendly Quantock Quake event team.
-The route comprises a 20 mile route with an optional 10-15 mile extension.
-The route will be available on the day and a GPX file will be released the day before.
+Whether you choose the main or extended route, you will be able to access areas of the Quantocks usually restricted by access legislation ,as well as riding some of the areas classic single tracks.
+You’ll also see some of the greatest views, both from and of, the Quantocks and be fully supported by our friendly Quantock Quake event team.

 Everything you need to know…

-The Event Village, Parking and Start/Finish line will be based in Ramscombe (near Great Wood Camp), Over Stowey, Somerset TA5 1HN
+Ramscombe (near Great Wood Camp), Over Stowey, Somerset TA5 1HN.

+Registration opens at 08:00.
 Please bring with you a completed personal details form for each person in your group.
-This can be downloaded from clicking here.
+This can be downloaded from the downloads page or by clicking here.

 Some of the route is over the sensitive Northern Commons, to get an event over this section has been very difficult, please ensure you stick to the way-marked route and don’t cut corners.